Shadow Work: Connecting and Integrating With Your Suppressed Self

 As one of the many ways to perform shadow work and understand our shadows, it is important to take note of this existential method for allows us to question the meaning not only of the world but also of our own existence.

-In this second way, we will explore more about our shadows using the Freudian phases of development.
+In this second shadow work method, we will explore more about our shadows using the Freudian phases of development.

 As a quick introduction, Sigmund Freud is the father of Psychology.
 His main theory revolves around the ideas of psychoanalysis, psychosexual development, and more famously – the id, ego, and superego.